Portland Police Bureau and the LGBTQ community

 The Portland Police Bureau was founded in 1870, and has been making societal changes in their city before others across the country, naming the first female police officer, Lola Baldwin, in 1908, being the first Bureau to ever do so in the United States.
-Its interaction with the LGBTQ community dates back to as early as 1912, with the Portland Vice Scandal, which involved many arrests in the community due to “indecency” or even counts of sodomy, when the arrests had little viable evidence and were heavily biased.
+Its interaction with the LGBTQ community dates back to as early as 1912, with the Portland vice scandal, which involved many arrests in the community due to “indecency” or even counts of sodomy, when the arrests had little viable evidence and were heavily biased.
 The community kept low throughout the next few decades, until the early 1960s, when the community began to grow in size along with the rest of the city.
 Writers for papers such as The Oregon Journal stated: “The unmentionable people are virtually untouchable and they are growing stronger each week.”
 These reports were odd and prompted some early arrests in the 60s for “sex and pornography offenses” which prompted uproar.
 After these small incidents, the police became hands off with the LGBTQ community, and throughout the decades have embraced their inclusion in the Portland community, swearing to protect and serve all citizens of Portland.
 In 1977, the city recognized a national gay pride day, and campaigns against bigoted state measures in the 1990s helped halt discrimination and put Portland on the path to its current inclusive social environment.

-Portland Vice Scandal (1912–1913)
+Portland vice scandal (1912–1913)

-The Portland Vice Scandal was one of the cities first exposure to the LGBTQ community, and shook the city in an era where that identity was unthinkable and shunned upon.
-On November 8, 1922, the Portland Police arrested 19-year-old Benjamin Trout for a minor offense, and through his investigation, he revealed local homosexual activity in the city that was just beginning to show.
-This was many Portlanders first exposure to the LGBTQ community, and was front-page news for weeks.
+The Portland vice scandal was one of the city's first exposure to the LGBTQ community, and shook the city in an era where that identity was unthinkable and shunned.
+On November 8, 1912, the Portland Police arrested 19-year-old Benjamin Trout for a minor offense, and through his investigation, he revealed local homosexual activity in the city that was just beginning to show.
+This was many Portlanders' first exposure to the LGBTQ community, and was front-page news for weeks.
 This led to more than 50 arrests throughout the city for acts such as sodomy, indecency, and immoral acts.
 Many could not be charged due to lack of evidence, but seven people pleaded guilty and faced charges.
-Some of those implicated fled and hid in the YMCA, one man even committing suicide due to the humiliation brought by public scrutiny.
-After the scandal, schools started to educate and promote heterosexuality, and even promoted Oregon (among Washington and Idaho) to practice eugenics that sterilized offenders.
+Some of those implicated fled and hid in the YMCA, with one man committing suicide due to the humiliation brought by public scrutiny.
+After the scandal, schools started to educate and promote heterosexuality, and support for eugenics in Oregon grew, with people calling for sterilization of "offenders".